 Gas, Maintenance & Insurance Are Included

-Every rental is supposed to have a gas card that can be used to refill the gas tank and Getaround asks that everyone return the car with at least a quarter tank of gas.
+Getaround asks that everyone return the car with a full tank of gas.

 Otherwise they’ll bill you $15 for “being the kind of a**hole who didn’t re-wind their Blockbuster tapes in the 90’s” [they may not use those specific words].